 Review

+Great exercise, she produced the words without reading which allowed me to see that can produce the (ɛ/- /ey/-/ɪ/) sounds generally in a good way.

 Find the /ey/ words in a picture

-2. Circle the word you hear (I read first and then she reads)
+2. Circle the word you hear (I read first and then she reads) This is an exercise from the diagnostics and I took notes of the vowels she produced incorrectly then, and compared to her progress now.
+Great progress!

 /ɪ/ - /ɛ/